 Failed login attempts can feel quite unsettling – however, not all failed login attempts should be cause for alarm.
-There are several reasons why you’re seeing failed login attempts – these include:
+There are several reasons why you’re seeing multiple failed login attempts – these include:

 Crawlers: The web is filled with creepy crawlies looking to harvest data.
 Legitimate crawlers, such as those used by Google and other reputable search engines, do not try to log in to websites.
 Not-so-legitimate crawlers, however, may attempt to log in.

-Genuine users: Anyone can forget their password, especially if they haven’t had their morning cup of coffee yet.
+Legitimate users: Anyone can forget their password, especially if they haven’t had their morning cup of coffee yet.
 This can be especially true if the person trying to log in does not use a password manager.

-Many users fear forgetting their passwords and tend to use simple passwords that are easy to remember.
+Many legitimate users fear forgetting their passwords and tend to use simple passwords that are easy to remember.
 The downside to this is that easy passwords are easy to crack – which may lead to a security breach.
 We will discuss this in a bit more detail later.